zslwyuan/Zedboard-xfOpenCV-Optical-Flow/README.md

 (2c) when you do **"petalinux-config -c rootfs"**, add glibc and libstdc++ in "File Packages System / misc"

 (2d) **a modified ZED BSP and hdf file are provided** ([here](https://github.com/zslwyuan/Zedboard-xfOpenCV-Optical-Flow/blob/master/petalinux)), for which you just need to set the webcam driver according to (2a).
 With this BSP, you don't need to follow the instruction mentioned in (2).
+[A more detailed guide](https://github.com/zslwyuan/Zedboard-xfOpenCV-Optical-Flow/blob/master/petalinux/README.md) is provided.